stan-dev/design-docs/designs/0032-stan-output-formats.md

 the algorithm state, and individual variable estimates.
 For downstream analysis we need to evaluate the goodness of fit  (R-hat, ESS, etc), and compute statistics for all model parameters and quantities of interest.

+We will add new signatures to the `stan::services` layer to pass these output handlers to the inference algorithms, replacing the current slots for writer callbacks with a single slot for the output handler.
+This will allow for new output handlers, while still allowing for use of the current output formats for backwards compatibility.

+We need to define a way for the client to specify which information should be output.
+With this information, we can instantiate a corresponding output handler object The interfaces are responsible for instantiating and the output handler and associated output streams.

+Given a designated directory, the output handler will create appropriately named output files in this directory.
+Output handlers can be subclassed to handle the different inference algorithm outputs.
 Therefore we propose the following set of output files

   + `sample` - the model estimates on the constrained scale; 1 column per variable (element), one row per iteration.